treeder/flaregun-starter/README.md

 This is two steps.

-1. Run setup script to create resources.
+1. Run setup script to create all the resources on Cloudflare.
-2. Manual deploy OR setup auto deploy
+2. Setup auto deploys

 ### Setup